How would you define your style?

 Wedding coverage includes the edited full resolution digital images that you can make your own prints from.
 You may also purchase prints, wall portraits and canvases separately.
 Prints include retouching, are printed on professional grade paper, and sprayed with a lasting protective finish.

-Will you shoot our engagement portraits?
+Can you shoot our engagement portraits?

 What is a boudoir session?